syntax-tree/nlcst-normalize/readme.md

 ## API

-This package exports the following identifiers: `normalize`.
+This package exports the identifier `normalize`.
 There is no default export.

 ### `normalize(value[, options])`